« Visit Fantastic Pest Control

 Habitat

 Different species can be found in different locations.
 The hoverfly larvae usually live around standing water close to aphids and other parasites.
 While adults hover around flowers which are their main source of food.
 Others can occupy wasp or bumblebee nests.
-Also, trees and composts can be a great shelter for hoverflies.
+Also, trees and composts can be great shelters for hoverflies.

 Wasp